- Accueil

 Theory: classes are given in-person.
 Some lectures may be replaced by podcasts / videos.
 The educational material (slides, syllabus) is accompanied by multiple-choice tests on UV.

 Practical sessions: in-person, including a session in a laboratory (if conditions allow).
-A large part of the practicals is done by computer.
+A part of the practicals is done by computer.
 Participation to the practical sessions is mandatory.

 Personal work: oral presentation of a scientific paper, in groups of 2.